Kyrgyz Republic - Agricultural SectorKyrgyz Republic - Agricultural Sector

 In general, the food processing industry of the Kyrgyz Republic remains underdeveloped.
 Local companies often lack sophisticated management skills and productive equipment, and many of them operate only at 20-40% of capacity.
 There is a demand for various types of food-processing equipment, including production lines for juice, ketchup, dried vegetables and fruits, potato chips, pasta products, meat products, and packaging.
 Local firms have limited financial resources and therefore prefer to purchase semi- and non-automated equipment.
 Refurbished and used equipment is popular for the same reason.
 Potential clients are food businesses with plans to produce new products or upgrade the packaging or quality of current product lines.

 Most small food processing companies use local or Chinese equipment, which is much cheaper than U.S. or European machines.
 However, the largest and most successful companies use equipment from Italy, Germany, Austria and other European countries.
 Medium-size companies tend to buy Russian food processing equipment.

 There are local representatives several international food processing equipment companies.

 Meat: The Kyrgyz Republic has an underdeveloped meat market.
 Neighboring Kazakhstan provides a market for Kyrgyz beef and lamb products, but the Kyrgyz Republic lacks most of the processing capability for value-added production.
 Foreign investment is making improvements in meat processing; USAID helped establish a modern slaughterhouse in Naryn region, which has the largest number of cattle in the country.
-A joint Kyrgyz-Chinese company plans to launch what may become the largest meat-processing plant in the country in Balykchy in early 2019.
+A joint Kyrgyz-Chinese company plans to launch what may become the largest meat-processing plant in the country in Balykchy in 2019.
 Also, there is an increasing demand for chicken quarters which is largely satisfied by EAEU member-countries, predominantly Kazakhstan and Russia, as well as U.S. exports.
 U.S. poultry transiting Russia and Kazakhstan and destined for the Kyrgyz Republic faces a number of bureacratic hurdles, but the Kyrgyz Ministry of Agriculture is taking steps to resolve the situation.